apfel

 Model One model (apple-foundationmodel), not configurable

-Guardrails Apple's safety system may block benign prompts (use --permissive to reduce false positives).
-See comparison
+Guardrails Apple's safety system may block benign prompts. --permissive reduces false positives (docs/PERMISSIVE.md)

 Speed On-device, not cloud-scale - a few seconds per response